 - Forest trees of industrial utility – eucalyptus, casuarina, acacia, bamboo.
 Small scale industries based on forestry – agricultural implements, furniture, musical instruments, turnery, large scale industries – veneer and plywood pulp, hardboard packing case, coach building sleepers.

-- Natural durability of timber, bamboo and thatch grasses, agencies for destruction of timber – fungi, insects, micro-organisms, preservation of wood – types of preservants, permeability, and treatability of timber, fixation of wood preservatives, hot and cold bath process, pressure process, fire protection of timber.
+- Natural durability of timber, bamboo, and thatch grasses, agencies for the destruction of timber – fungi, insects, micro-organisms, preservation of wood – types of preservants, permeability, and treatability of timber, fixation of wood preservatives, hot and cold bath process, pressure process, fire protection of timber.

 LAND DEVELOPMENT (SOIL SCIENCE)/ AGRICULTURE

-Cropping patterns in different agro-climatic zones of the country.
-Impact of high yielding and short-duration varieties on shifts in cropping patterns.
+» Cropping patterns in different agro-climatic zones of the country.
+Impact of high-yielding and short-duration varieties on shifts in cropping patterns.
 Concepts of various cropping and farming systems.
 Organic and Precision farming.
-Package of practices for production of important cereals, pulses, oilseeds, fibres, sugar, commercial and fodder crops.
+Package of practices for production of important cereals, pulses, oilseeds, fibers, sugar, commercial and fodder crops.

-Soil conservation, integrated watershed management.
+» Soil conservation, integrated watershed management.
 Soil erosion and its management.
 Dryland agriculture and its problems.
-Technology for stabilizing agriculture production in rain fed areas.
+Technology for stabilizing agriculture production in rain-fed areas.
 Water-use efficiency in relation to crop production, criteria for scheduling irrigations, ways, and means of reducing runoff losses of irrigation water.
 Rainwater harvesting.
 Drip and sprinkler irrigation.
-Drainage of waterlogged soils, quality of irrigation water, effect of industrial effluents on soil and water pollution.
+Drainage of waterlogged soils, quality of irrigation water, the effect of industrial effluents on soil, and water pollution.
 Irrigation projects in India.

-Agricultural extension, its importance and role, methods of evaluation of extension programmes, socio-economic survey and status of big, small and marginal farmers and landless agricultural labourers.
+» Agricultural extension, its importance, and role, methods of evaluation of extension programmes, socio-economic survey, and status of big, small, and marginal farmers and landless agricultural labourers.
 Training programmes for extension workers.
-Role of Krishi Vigyan Kendra’s (KVK) in dissemination of Agricultural technologies.
+Role of Krishi Vigyan Kendra’s (KVK) in the dissemination of Agricultural technologies.
 Non-Government Organization (NGO) and self-help group approach for rural development.

 sex-influenced and sex-limited characters.

-History of plant breeding.
-Modes of reproduction, selfing and crossing techniques.
-Origin, evolution and domestication of crop plants, the center of origin, the law of homologous series, crop genetic resources conservation and utilization.
+» History of plant breeding.
+Modes of reproduction, selling, and crossing techniques.
+Origin, evolution, and domestication of crop plants, the center of origin, the law of homologous series, crop genetic resources conservation and utilization.
 Application of principles of plant breeding, improvement of crop plants.
 Molecular markers and their application in plant improvement.
-Pure-line selection, pedigree, mass and recurrent selections, combining ability, its significance in plant breeding.
+Pure-line selection, pedigree, mass, and recurrent selections, combining ability, its significance in plant breeding.
 Heterosis and its exploitation.
 Somatic hybridization.
 Breeding for disease and pest resistance.
 Role of interspecific and intergeneric hybridization.
 Role of genetic engineering and biotechnology in crop improvement.
 Genetically modified crop plants.

-Crop period, duty, delta of crop, duty of water, relation between duty and delta, irrigation efficiency, consumptive use of water, soil moisture relationship, soil moisture deficiency, estimating depth and frequency of irrigation on the basis of soil moisture regime concepts.
+Crop period, duty, the delta of the crop, the duty of water, the relation between duty and delta, irrigation efficiency, consumptive use of water, soil moisture relationship, soil moisture deficiency, estimating depth and frequency of irrigation on the basis of soil moisture regime concepts.

-rates, design procedure, Kutter’s formula, Manning’s formula, generosity coefficients, Chery’s formula, Lacey’s theory, Lacey’s regime channels, lining of irrigation canals and economics of lining.
+rates, design procedure, Kutter’s formula, Manning’s formula, generosity coefficients, Chery’s formula, Lacey’s theory, Lacey’s regime channels, the lining of irrigation canals, and economics of lining.

 Types of falls and their design, design of head regulator and cross regulator.

-Definition, location, design consideration, various types of spillways, design of crest of ogee spillway, cavitation, energy dissipators below overflow spillway and their design, use of hydraulic jump as energy dissipator, stilling basin, types of gates and their characteristics.
+Definition, location, design consideration, various types of spillways, design of crest of ogee spillway, cavitation, energy dissipators below overflow spillway and their design, use of hydraulic jump as an energy dissipator, stilling basin, types of gates, and their characteristics.